 With many competitively priced Level 2 data packages, you should decide if Level 2 will offer you an advantage in your trading.

-Should you use Level 2?
+Should you use Level 2 when trading?

 Many traders have the mistaken belief that Level 2 access offers a crystal ball and the ability to predict short-term price movements.